Chances of getting into Mount Holyoke College

 What are the ACT requirements for prospective students to get into MHC?

 Admission data indicates that MHC regularly accepts students with ACT's of 29 and above.
 Successful applicants typically send ACT scores in the top 9 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 27 in some instances.
 Prospective students submitting an ACT composite of 31 or higher should be in the upper half of applicants - and students with a 33 and above have very competitive chances.
+The school ranks #10 in Massachusetts for highest average ACT composite score.
 34 percent of applicants submit ACT scores to Mount Holyoke College.

 |ACT Score||Competitiveness||Admission Chances|